laflagstad/class-descriptions/00_data_entry/303_ArcticHerbaceousCoastalBeachandDune.md

 ## Environment

-**Environmental Summary:** This class develops on coastal beach berms and dunes along the mainland coast as well as barrier islands and spits.
+**Environment Description:** This class develops on coastal beach berms and dunes along the mainland coast as well as barrier islands and spits.
 Soils are well- to excessively well-drained sands.
 Sites are above the reach of maximum high tide but subject to wind-blown salt spray and occasional inundation by storm surges.
 This is a ruderal type held in an early-successional state by frequent disturbance.
 During snow- and ice-free periods, sites are fully exposed to coastal processes, especially erosion by wind and water.

-**Physiography**: [physiography_text]
+**Physiography:** [physiography_text]

 **Geomorphology:** [geomorph_text]